efinkg/LazyScout/README.md

 Two .csv files will be generated.

-The first is a list of all the teams you will be alliance members with and opponents you will have
+The first, Teams.csv, is a list of all the teams you will be alliance members with and opponents you will have

-The second is will output a list of every time one of these teams plays.
+The second, MatchesToWatch.csv, will output a list of every time one of these teams plays.

 Now you can be a LazyScout and only watch the relevant teams.